 Some Cons of Online Proctored Testing

 Technical Requirements – Test-takers looking to sit for an exam in an online proctored format must be sure their Internet connection is secure and stable.
-They could not be able to take their exam online if there were bandwidth or technical issues.
+They would not be able to take their exam online if there were bandwidth or technical issues.

-Note-taking – Unlike candidates who sit for an exam at a test center, online test-takers are not permitted to take notes.
-There’s an online notepad, but taking notes other than there is not allowed.
-This may well be a drawback for candidates who find it a lot easier to work out solutions to problems if they can sketch it out on a physical scratchpad rather than doing so on-screen or visualizing it all in their heads.
+This may well be a drawback for candidates who find it much easier to work out solutions to problems when they can sketch them on a physical scratchpad rather than on-screen or in their heads.
 Check here to learn more about how to use a whiteboard on the GED online test.

 Is Cheating Possible with the GED Online Proctored Exam?